Regency Centers (NASDAQ:REG) Updates FY 2022 Earnings Guidance

 Regency Centers (NASDAQ:REG – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $3.92-$3.96 for the period.
+The company provided earnings per share (EPS) guidance of $3.92-$3.96 for the period.
 The company issued revenue guidance of -.

+REG has been the subject of a number of research reports.
+Deutsche Bank Aktiengesellschaft cut their target price on shares of Regency Centers from $83.00 to $72.00 in a research report on Monday, July 11th.
+Credit Suisse Group started coverage on Regency Centers in a report on Wednesday, June 22nd.
+They issued a neutral rating and a $56.00 price target for the company.
+Evercore ISI boosted their price objective on Regency Centers to $72.00 in a research note on Monday, August 15th.
+Morgan Stanley raised their target price on Regency Centers from $57.50 to $62.00 and gave the stock an equal weight rating in a research note on Monday.
+Finally, Compass Point decreased their price target on Regency Centers from $75.00 to $67.00 and set a neutral rating on the stock in a research report on Wednesday, June 22nd.
+Six analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of Hold and a consensus price target of $69.91.

 Regency Centers Dividend Announcement